Jerry Lee Lewis

-Early life
+Early life and education

 Jerry Lee Lewis was born on September 29, 1935, to Elmo Kidd Lewis Sr. and Mary "Mamie" Herron Lewis in Ferriday, Louisiana.
 He grew up in an impoverished farming family in Eastern Louisiana.
 In his youth, he began playing the piano with two of his cousins, Mickey Gilley (later a popular country music singer) and Jimmy Swaggart (later a popular televangelist).
 His parents mortgaged their farm to buy him a piano.
 Lewis was influenced by a piano-playing older cousin, Carl McVoy (who later recorded with Bill Black's Combo), the radio, and the sounds from Haney's Big House, a black juke joint across the tracks.
 On November 19, 1949, Lewis made his first public performance of his career, playing with a country and western band at a car dealership in Ferriday.
 The hit of his set was his performance of R&B artist Stick McGhee's "Drinkin' Wine, Spo-Dee-O-Dee".
 On the live album By Request, More of the Greatest Live Show on Earth, Lewis is heard naming Moon Mullican as an artist who inspired him.

 His mother enrolled him at the Southwest Bible Institute in Waxahachie, Texas, so that he could sing evangelical songs exclusively.
-When Lewis daringly played a boogie-woogie rendition of "My God Is Real" at a church assembly, it ended his association with the school the same night.
-Pearry Green, then president of the student body, related how during a talent show Lewis played some "worldly" music.
+When Lewis daringly played a boogie-woogie rendition of "My God Is Real" at a church assembly, his association with the school ended the same night.
+Pearry Green, then president of the student body, related how during a talent show, Lewis played some "worldly" music.
 The next morning, the dean of the school called Lewis and Green into his office to expel them.
-After that incident, he went home and started playing at clubs in and around Ferriday and Natchez, Mississippi, becoming part of the burgeoning new rock and roll sound and cutting his first demo recording in 1952 for Cosimo Matassa in New Orleans.
+After that incident, he went home and started playing at clubs in and around Ferriday and Natchez, Mississippi, becoming part of the burgeoning new rock and roll sound and cutting his first demonstration recording in 1952 for Cosimo Matassa in New Orleans.
 Around 1955, he traveled to Nashville, where he played in clubs and attempted to build interest, but was turned down by the Grand Ole Opry, as he was already at the Louisiana Hayride country stage and radio show in Shreveport.